 Never settle for a plane bloody mary again.
-This kit contains everything you need to craft a great on-the-go bloody mary, including a teeny bar spoon, bloody mary mix, rimming salt, and a linen coaster all packed into a TSA-approved tin.
+This kit contains everything you need to craft a great on-the-go bloody mary, including a small bar spoon, bloody mary mix, rimming salt, and a linen coaster all packed into a TSA-approved tin.
 Just add the mix to alcohol in a glass with ice.
 If there's lime available on the drinks cart, you can use it to rim the glass beforehand.

 This premium bloody mary mix—enough for two cocktails—is made with tamarind, shallots, horseradish, red pepper sauce, celery seed, and spices.
 It’s packed in a small container compact enough to be tossed into your carry-on luggage.
 Planes aside, pack this kit for park hangouts or train travel for stellar drinks on the fly.
-All you need is ice and mini bottles from your favorite liquor store.
+All you need is ice and mini bottles from the liquor store.

 Best for Beginners: Hella Cocktail Co.
 Bloody Mary Cocktail Mixer

 What we love about Hella Cocktail Co.’s bloody mary mixer is it requires almost no effort whatsoever.
 Simply open the bottle and pour it over ice with your favorite spirit as a base.
-If you do feel like getting creative, Hella Cocktail Co’s bloody mary mix acts as a great base for crafting cocktails: try adding out-of-the-box garnishes or giving the mixer your own twist.
+If you do feel like getting creative, Hella Cocktail Co’s bloody mary mix acts as a great base for crafting cocktails: Try adding out-of-the-box garnishes or giving the mixer your own twist.
 Test out tequila and chartreuse as a base, or add bitters for more depth.
-Drop in a jalapeno for a bit of heat.
+Drop in a jalapeño for a bit of heat.